-Sj is the pick-up loss rate, in percent;

-Gj is the mass of straw/hay left behind in 10 m, in kilogram (kg);

-Gt is the swath mass in 10 m, in kilogram (kg).

 6.2.7.5 Bale forming loss rate

 The ratio of lost straw/hay mass in bale forming chamber to swath mass in the whole length to be picked up is called bale loss rate.
 Use a canvas to receive and weigh the scattered straw/hay in bale forming chamber during the formation of a bale.
-Measure four round trips and calculate according to formula (4)
+Measure four round trips and calculate according to formula (4):

-Scx = GcsGk+Gcs+GjxLd ×100 (4)
+Scx = GcsGk+Gcs+GjxLd ×100 …(4)

-Where
+where